| | | | | |

 If the weather outside is cold and snowy and you don’t feel like chili or stew, try this fabulous protein-rich French cassoulet.
-Cassoulet is a versatile pot of beans frequently made with duck legs, sausage, and pork, among other proteins.
-This version is relatively simple, and includes chicken thighs, bacon, and smoked sausage.
-All you need is an Instant Pot pressure cooker (Amazon Link) or another brand of pressure cooker, dried beans, bacon, smoked sausage, and chicken thighs, and you’ll have a fantastic dinner dish in about 1 1/2 hours!
+Cassoulet is a versatile dish of beans, often prepared with duck legs, sausage, and pork, among other proteins.
+This version is relatively simple and includes chicken thighs, bacon, and smoked sausage.
+All you need is an Instant Pot or another brand of pressure cooker, dried beans, bacon, smoked sausage, and chicken thighs, and you’ll have a fantastic dinner dish in about 1 1/2 hours!

-Between the soft, creamy great northern beans, smoky bacon and sausage, and falling-apart chicken, this cassoulet is a big bowl of comfort.
-The 45-minute pressure cook time make it an excellent meal for any night of the week.
-If you can’t find dried great northern beans, use cannellini beans, navy beans, or pinto beans.
-For smoked sausage, I like to use spicy andouille, but any smoked sausage will do.
-Try turkey or chicken sausage or use fresh cooked sausage instead of smoked.
+Between the soft, creamy Great Northern beans, smoky bacon and sausage, and falling-apart chicken, this cassoulet is a big bowl of comfort.
+The 45-minute pressure cook time makes it an excellent meal for any night of the week.
+If you can’t find dried Great Northern beans, use cannellini beans, navy beans, or pinto beans.
+For smoked sausage, I prefer using spicy andouille, but any smoked sausage will work.
+Try turkey or chicken sausage, or use fresh-cooked sausage instead of smoked.

-• Refrigerate cooled leftover cassoulet within 2 hours of serving in an airtight container, and consume within 3 days.
+Refrigerate: Cooled leftover cassoulet should be refrigerated within 2 hours of serving in an airtight container, and consumed within 3 days.

-• Reheat cassoulet over medium low heat, stirring frequently, until hot.
+Reheat: Reheat the cassoulet over medium-low heat, stirring frequently, until hot.
 The USDA recommends a minimum safe temperature of 165 F for leftovers.
-Alternatively, transfer leftover cassoulet to a baking dish, cover with foil, and reheat in a preheated 350 F oven until hot, about 30 to 40 minutes.
+Alternatively, transfer the leftover cassoulet to a baking dish, cover it with foil, and reheat in a preheated 350°F oven until hot, about 30 to 40 minutes.

 Print